-A Tour of Remembrance”, April 27th – May 14th, 2020
+“A Tour of Remembrance”, April 27th – May 14th, 2020

-Visiting places of interest and fascination relating to World War II, and travelling through France, Germany, Austria, Sudetenland (Czechoslovakia), Poland, Russia, Belarus and East Prussia.
+Visiting places of interest and fascination relating to World War II, and travelling through France, Germany, Austria, Sudetenland (Czechoslovakia), Poland, Russia, and Belarus.

 This 18-day tour, timed to mark the 75th Anniversary of the end of the Second World War, covers many of the most significant places from Dunkirk in the West, to Moscow in the East.
 For much of the journey we will travel, and sleep, 1st Class on some of the finest European international trains, evoking something of the pre-war elegance of Continental train travel.
 But we will also use, where appropriate, road, autobahn and a Rhine Paddlesteamer (with lunch), using superior tourist class hotels – all in the **** or ***** category.
 The tour is based upon half-board (dinner, bed and breakfast) accommodation both on trains and in hotels, and is inclusive of sightseeing and visits mentioned in the itinerary, the services of multi-lingual tour guides, and guest lecturer(s) specialising in the military and historical aspects of the period.

 £5,995 per person based on sharing twin rooms in hotels and double compartments on overnight trains.
 Single room supplement £1,300 Deposit £500 per person